bhisaac/5eFP/5eFP-SRD.md

 The world map partly drives a 5eFP game's story and content.
 It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 The map contains (9) 2x2 world map tiles for each cardinal direction, (3) 2x2 world map tiles for each hybrid ordinal direction, and (1) 2x2 HQ tile.
 Hybrid world map tiles share characteristics found on adjacent world map tile directions.

+### Story Elements

+TBA

+### Foothold

+Whenever you remove an obscuring map tile While deployed on a world map tile, you first turn it over.
+The underside of the obscuring map tile may display a red orb illustration.
+This means you encounter a foothold or a region on the world map containing an encounter that challenges the PCs somehow.
+The GM then draws or rolls for a story element from the direction the PCs are exploring, continuing to draw and roll story elements until revealing an encounter.
+PCs then agree to choose one story element that isn't an encounter to keep and discard the remaining story elements.
+If the PCs encounter a foothold while exploring a hybrid tile, they keep two story elements (one from each adjacent direction) instead of picking only one story element.

 ### Headquarters (HQ)

 Each world map has a headquarters, usually located at the center of the world map.
 HQ represents the central organization or organizing force responsible for maintaining the health and security of the game world or region.
 All PCs are peers and colleagues within this organization.
 You are objectively safe from the conflict at HQ, provided HQ's upkeep costs are maintained (see _Setting Handbook_ below).